piao50/CWA/QT.md

 * Input/Output, Resources, and Containers
     Contains:
-    * a resource system for organizing application files and assets
+    * a resource system for organizing application files and assets.
-    * a set of containers
+    * a set of containers.
     * classes for receiving input and printing output.

     Input/Output and Networking: handle input and output to and from **external devices, processes, files** etc. as well as manipulating *files and directories*.
-    QBuffer:
-        QFile:
-        QFileInfo:
-        QFileDevice:
-        QFileSystemWatcher:

 * Qt's model/view framework.